-If the on indicator is still lit, secure the child in the child restraint in a rear seat position in the vehicle and check with your dealer.
+If the on indicator is still lit, secure the child in the child restraint in a rear seat position in the vehicle if one is available and check with your dealer.

-To remove the child restraint, if the top tether is connected to the top tether anchor, disconnect it.
+To remove the child restraint, if the top tether is attached to the top tether anchor, disconnect it.
 Unbuckle the vehicle's safety belt and let it go back all the way.
 The safety belt will move freely again and be ready to work for an adult or larger child passenger.